Bachelor of Pharmacy (Honours)Fees

 More about fees and other costs

 All undergraduate and honours degrees have Commonwealth supported places (CSP) available.
-In 2017, the annual student contribution amount (tuition fee) you will pay for a standard year of full-time study is between AU$6349 to AU$10,596.
+In 2018, the annual student contribution amount (tuition fee) you will pay for a standard year of full-time study is between $6,561 and $10,951 (subject to the passage of legislation).
+See below for more detail.

 In a CSP, your tuition fees are subsidised by the Australian Government.
 Your share of the fee (student contribution) is set each year by the Australian Government and is determined by the discipline areas (bands) of the courses in which you enrol, not the overall program.